MatteoMel1985/ETL-and-Data-Pipelines-with-Shell-Airflow-and-Kafka-IBM_Data_Engineering/Kafka/README(CaseStudyResolution).md

 ![demo_image3](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/kWttEx8mDuoQZuHR74xZFg/ETL3.png)

-Connect to the MySQL server using the command below in the terminal.
+Connect to the MySQL server using the command below in a new terminal.
 Make sure you use the password given to you when the MySQL server starts.
 Please make a note of the password because you will need it later.

 ```Bash
 mysql --host=mysql --port=3306 --user=root --password=Replace your password